ranking-agent/strider/docs/EXECUTION_OVERVIEW.md

 We also convert the results from the KP to Strider's preferred prefixes.
 This is not just for the query graph but for the knowledge graph and results list.
 The utilities that are used to do this can be found in the [trapi.py](strider/trapi.py) file.

 After receiving and converting KP results we merge the existing results with new ones.
 We do our best to combine results that have matching information.
 The utilities for this are also in the trapi.py file.
 Knowledge graph nodes are combined based on the ID, and knowledge graph edges are combined if they have the same subject/predicate/object triple.
-Combining these results perfectly is still an active area of development so the existing implementation can be seen as a sort of heuristic.
+Combining these results perfectly is still an active area of development and is handled by the `reasoner_pydantic` dependency.